Lots of love at SF’s Chocolate Salon

 A writer/designer, Nancy lives in Oakland with Ronnie, her husband of many years & fellow chocolate enthusiast.

 Date posted: March 13, 2012.
-This entry was posted in East Bay chocolate, Events, Local chocolatiers, News, Peninsula chocolate, Recommended chocolatiers, San Francisco chocolate, South Bay chocolate and tagged Alter Eco Fair Trade Chocolate, anise, Anni Golding, artisan, bean to bar, bergamot, Bolivia, bonbon, Bridget Labus, Cameron Ring, candied violet, Cappuccino, champagne, cherry, chili, chocolate cafe, chocolatier, cinnamon, Coco Tutti, cocoa, Columbia, Dandelion Chocolate, Elyce Zahn, espresso, fig, Gateau et Ganache, Gianina Serrano, ginger, Guittard, handmade, hazelnut, Her Coconess, I-Li Chang, Jade Chocolates, jasmine, Kika's Treats, Madagascar, mango, marshmallows, matcha green tea, mint, Neo Cocoa, Nicole Lee Fine Chocolates, peanuts, praline, raspberry, Recchiuti, salted caramel, Shelly Seward, single origin, Sixth Course Artisan Confections, Socola Chocolatier, St. George Spirits, Todd Masonis, truffle, Venezuela, Vice Chocolates, wabi-sabi, Wendy Lieu, white chocolate.
+This entry was posted in East Bay chocolate, Events, Local chocolatiers, News, Peninsula chocolate, Recommended chocolatiers, San Francisco chocolate, South Bay chocolate and tagged Alter Eco Fair Trade Chocolate, anise, Anni Golding, artisan, bean to bar, bergamot, Bolivia, bonbon, Bridget Labus, Cameron Ring, candied violet, Cappuccino, champagne, cherry, chili, chocolate cafe, Chocolate Salon, chocolatier, cinnamon, Coco Tutti, cocoa, Columbia, Dandelion Chocolate, Elyce Zahn, espresso, fig, Gateau et Ganache, Gianina Serrano, ginger, Guittard, handmade, hazelnut, Her Coconess, I-Li Chang, International Chocolate Salon, Jade Chocolates, jasmine, Kika's Treats, Madagascar, mango, marshmallows, matcha green tea, mint, Neo Cocoa, Nicole Lee Fine Chocolates, peanuts, praline, raspberry, Recchiuti, salted caramel, Shelly Seward, single origin, Sixth Course Artisan Confections, Socola Chocolatier, St. George Spirits, Todd Masonis, truffle, Venezuela, Vice Chocolates, wabi-sabi, Wendy Lieu, white chocolate.
 Bookmark the permalink.